Co-Parent Communication Scripts That Reduce Fights

 "Hi [Name].
 Thanks for letting me know.
 Unfortunately [alternative date] doesn't work for me because I already have plans with [child's name].
 I'm available on [different date] if that helps.
 Otherwise, let's keep the current schedule."

-Why it works: It acknowledges the request, declines without hostility, offers a counter-option, and provides a clean default (keeping the current schedule) so the conversation has a natural endpoint.
+Why it works: It acknowledges the request, declines without hostility, offers a counter-option, and provides a clean default so the conversation has a natural endpoint.

 Script 2: Splitting an Unexpected Expense

 Money conversations between co-parents carry the emotional weight of the entire former relationship.
-These scripts help you keep the focus on the numbers.
+These scripts keep the focus on the numbers.

 Requesting Cost-Sharing